Stuart Forster reviews the Conflict, Time, Photography exhibition at the Tate Modern in London, England.

 The legacy of World War Two

-The exhibition illustrated how World War Two left legacies in locations as geographically diverse as Wales, where Nick Waplington photographed cell walls from a prisoner of war camp in 1993, Poland, where Jerzy Lewczynski documented scenes from the Wolf’s Lair (Adolf Hitler’s headquarters) in 1960 and Japan, where Shomei Tomatsu photographed items found in Nagasaki in 1963.
+The exhibition illustrated how World War Two left legacies in geographically diverse locations.
+In Wales, during 1993, Nick Waplington photographed cell walls from a prisoner of war camp.
+In Poland, Jerzy Lewczynski documented scenes from the Wolf’s Lair (Adolf Hitler’s headquarters) in 1960.
+In Japan Shomei Tomatsu photographed items found in Nagasaki in 1963.

 It’s the ideas behind Tomatsu’s photographs that prove so powerful.
 A close-up of a damaged watch, stopped at the time the atomic bomb detonated, implies much about the weapon’s impact on its wearer and the power of a precise moment of history, 11:02 on 9 August 1945.
 A print of his photo showing a steel helmet lying on a cracked, concrete floor would be unremarkable if it were not for the fact a skull bone is fused into the supposedly protective headgear that proved ineffective against the infamous weapon with a plutonium core nicknamed Fat Man.